 How Much is an Open Bar at a Wedding: 7 Tight-Budget Tips

-An open bar costs anywhere from $1,800 to $3,750 ($12 to $25 per head) for 4 hours, assuming you have a total of 150 guests and offer limited drinks.
-If you wish to provide an assortment of alcoholic beverages (beer, whiskey, gin, tequila, brandy, rum, vodka, etc.), the average starting rate per individual would be between $17 and $100 ($2,550 to $15,000).
+An open bar costs anywhere from $1,800 to $3,750 ($12 to $25 per head) for 4 hours, assuming you have a total of 150 guests and offer a limited selection of drinks.
+If you wish to provide an assortment of alcoholic beverages (beer, whiskey, gin, tequila, brandy, rum, vodka, etc.), the average starting rate per individual would range from $17 to $100 ($2,550 to $15,000).

 Average Cost of an Open Bar at a Wedding